OUTMANE-BEN-MOUSSA/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 0-current_working_directory.sh prints the absolute path name of the current working directory
+The file 0-current_working_directory prints the absolute path name of the current working directory The file 1-listit Displays the contents list of current directory